CochinoChingon/static/_posts/2021-03-31-child-support-and-paternity.md

 ---
 title: Child Support, Paternal Rights and Paternity, Or how Family law is not concerned with family

-exerpt: "I talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned"
+excerpt: "I talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned"

 author_profile: true

 description: "I talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned"

 header:
   teaser: /assets/images/header-single-episode.png
   overlay_image: /assets/images/header-single-episode.png
-  show_overlay_exerpt: false
+  show_overlay_excerpt: false
   overlay_filter: 0.6

 date: 2021-03-31